duw-alt/moonflix/README.md

 - **Vite**: Fast build tool for modern web development
 - **Appwrite**: Used for storing and updating search counts to display the top 5 movies
 - **The Movie Database (TMDb) API**: API for fetching movie data and search results

+## 📺 Tutorial
+This project was built following the tutorial from the **[JS Mastery YouTube Channel](https://www.youtube.com/watch?v=dCLhUialKPQ&ab_channel=JavaScriptMastery)**.
+Thank you to JS Mastery for the helpful video!